nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 NetConnect is a desktop app for managing contacts in SMEs, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 It enables managers to efficiently manage their employees, clients, as well as suppliers, **all in one place** ☝🏻.

-NetConnect aims to target a specific user demographic, which demands a hyper-specific set of requirements.
-Specifically, we aim to address the woes of food business managers who have to manage multiple groups of contacts, such as clients, suppliers, and employees.
+The inspiration behind NetConnect lies in solving a specific set of challenges faced by the food business managers demographic.
+Specifically, we aim to address the challenge of managing various contact types: clients, suppliers, and employees.

 If you relate to this problem we identified, then NetConnect might be just right for you.
 This user guide will accompany you in maximising the capabilities of this product, freeing time for more pressing issues.